SV592/Frontend-Portfolio/huddle-landing-page-with-single-introductory-section-master/README.md

 Users should be able to:

-- View the optimal layout for the page depending on their device's screen size
+- View the optimal layout for the page depending on the device's screen size
 - See hover states for all interactive elements on the page

 ### Screenshot